rafaeltmbr/clock/src/components/ringtone-list/README.md

 Every event gives back an object containing the following properties:<br>
 <pre>
 ringtone:  current ringtone name
 target:    ringtoneList object
 eventName: event name (ringtone-cancel, ringtone-change or ringtone-done)
 </pre>

 The code below shows a use case of event handling.
 It creates the ringtone-list object, append the DOM element to the body of the document and displays it.
-Then, every kind of event is handled by the same function (printRingtoneAndEventName).
+Then, every kind of event is handled by the same function (printEventNameAndRingtone).
 Once the event is fired, the handler logs its event and ringtone name in the console.
 ```javascript
 // *********************** Boilerplate code ***********************